Kanpur: Urban infrastructure

-The metropolitan region defined under JNNURM by Kanpur Nagar Nigam, includes the Kanpur Nagar Nigam area, 8 kilometres around KNN boundary and newly included 47 villages of Unnao district on the north-eastern side, it extends to Murtaza Nagar, in the west its limit is up to Akbarpur, Kanpur Dehat Nagar Panchayat limit, on the eastern side the limit has been expanded on the road leading to Fatehpur and in extended up to.
-The metropolitan region area includes the area of Shuklaganj Municipal Committee (Nagar Palika), Unnao Municipal Committee (Nagar Palika), Akbarpur Village Authority (Nagar Panchayat) and Bithoor Village Authority (Nagar Panchayat) area.
-In 1997–98, total metropolitan region area has increased to 89131.15 hectare out of which 4,743.9 hectare (5.31%) was non-defined (prohibited area) and rest 29,683 hectare and 54,704 hectare (61.39%) was urban and rural area respectively.
+The metropolitan region includes Kanpur Nagar Nigam (KNN), 8 kilometres around the KNN boundary, and 47 villages of Unnao district.
+On the northeastern side it extends to Murtaza Nagar, in the west its limit is Akbarpur, Kanpur Dehat, and the eastern limit has been expanded to the road leading to Fatehpur.
+The metropolitan region includes the areas of Shuklaganj Municipal Committee (Nagar Palika), Unnao Municipal Committee (Nagar Palika), Akbarpur Village Authority (Nagar Panchayat) and Bithoor Village Authority (Nagar Panchayat).

 Administration

 General administration

-Kanpur division which consists of six districts, and is headed by the divisional commissioner of Kanpur, who is an Indian Administrative Service (IAS) officer of high seniority, the commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
+Kanpur division consists of six districts and is headed by the divisional commissioner of Kanpur, an Indian Administrative Service (IAS) officer.
+The commissioner is the head of local government institutions (including municipal corporations) in charge of infrastructure development and maintaining law and order in the division.
 The district magistrate of Kanpur reports to the divisional commissioner.
 The current commissioner is Shri Amit Gupta.

-Kanpur district administration is headed by the district magistrate of Kanpur, who is an IAS officer.
-The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
-The DM is also responsible for maintaining law and order in the city.
-The DM is assisted by a chief development officer; four additional district magistrates for finance/revenue, city, land acquisition, and civil supply; one city magistrat; and seven additional city magistrates.
+Kanpur district administration is headed by the district magistrate (DM) of Kanpur, an IAS officer.
+The DM is in charge of property records and revenue collection for the central government, oversees city elections, and is also responsible for maintaining law and order.
+The DM is assisted by a chief development officer; four district magistrates for finance/revenue, city, land acquisition, and civil supply; and eight city magistrates.
 The district has four tehsils viz.
 Sadar, Bilhaur, Ghatampur and Narwal, each headed by a sub-divisional magistrate.
 The current DM is Mr. Rakesh Kumar Singh.